FreeRADIUS/freeradius-server/raddb/README.rst

    of this file.
 It describes changed from v2 to v3.0.
 This file describes only the changes from v3.0 to v4.0

+PLEASE DO NOT USE VERSION 4.
+IT IS INTENDED ONLY FOR DEVELOPERS.
+THE CONFIGURATION MAY CHANGE.
+THE BEHAVIOR MAY CHANGE.
+THE DOCUMENTATION MAY CHANGE.

 Processing Sections
 -------------------